-Activity Evidence that supports this approach Challenge number(s) addressed Targeted group teaching by an experienced member of the teaching staff for children whose attainment in English and maths is lower than their peers.
-This teaching will be largely targeted on children in upper key stage 2.
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted group teaching by experienced members of the teaching staff for disadvantaged children whose attainment in English and maths is lower than their peers.
+This teaching will be targeted on children in key stage 1 and upper key stage 2.
 EEF Teaching & Learning Toolkit indicates that one to one tuition is moderate cost, high impact 1